Willy-JL/F95Checker/README.md

  - Remove games with the edit mode button on the right
  - Check for updates with the HUGE "Refresh!" button
  - If a game was updated you will get a messagebox telling you
- - Click on a game's name to view it's changelog
+ - Click on a game's name to view it's changelog or add some notes to it
  - Open a game by clicking the play button on the left
  - Right click the play button to open the install folder of the game
  - Open a webpage by clicking the "arrow square thingy" on the right